parmsam/arrr/README.md

 # Let's see what Pirate Gump would say?
 translate("Mama always said life was like a box of chocolates.
 You never know what you\'re gonna get.")
 #> [1] "Mama always said life be like a barrel o' chocolates.
-Ye nary know what you be gonna get.
-Savvy?"
+Ye nary know what you be gonna get."

 # How about Pirate Michael?
 translate(